LoaderB0T/textarea-selection-bounds/README.md

 ## Features 🔥

-✅ Get top, left, width, and height of a selection in a textarea.
+✅ Get top, left, width, and height of a selection in a textarea or text input element.

 ✅ Zero dependencies.